The 60 Days Challenge Before Going to Japan + Update

 - Japanese From Zero

-Recently I was given some instructions from Go!
-Go!
-Nihon and they said it would be wise to learn some Kana (Hiragana/Katana) they recommended these resources, I think I’m already ahead of the class being I learned Kana about 3 years ago:
+Recently I was given some instructions and the instructions said it would be wise to learn some Kana (Hiragana/Katana) they recommended these resources, I think I’m already ahead of the class being I learned Kana about 3 years ago:

 There was one other one, but for the most part, I think iknow.jp is okay, I wish there were a bit more a free use of the program.
 You get 5 lessons for free then it’s $10/m, I pay that much for WaniKani and honestly as much as it upsets me at times I believe it to be the best way to learn to read Kanji.
 Marugoto I’ve only skimmed, but Marugoto means wholly/entirely, so by it’s name I’m thinking perhaps it does a good job showing off the Nihongo goods.